South–South cooperation: South–South cooperation in agriculture

 In light of its ideological commitment to South–South cooperation (and motivated by a pragmatic desire to increase food security), China has established a series of Agricultural Technology Demonstration Centers in Africa.
 These are a highly visible component of agricultural cooperation between China and African countries.
 The function of these centers is to transmit agricultural expertise and technology from China to developing countries in Africa while also creating market opportunities for Chinese companies in the agricultural sector.

 China first announced its Agricultural Technology Demonstrations Centers at the 2006 meeting of the Forum on China-Africa Cooperation.
-It launched 19 of these centers between 2006 and 2018, all in sub-Saharan Africa.
+It launched 19 of these centers between 2006 and 2018, all in Sub-Saharan Africa.
 As of 2023, Agricultural Technology Demonstration Centers exist in 24 African countries.

 South–South cooperation in science

 Bilateral collaboration

 Countries are also co-operating in science, technology and innovation on a bilateral basis to develop infrastructure and diversify the economy.
 There is "dynamic bilateral collaboration" between China and the Russian Federation, for instance.
 This cooperation stems from the Treaty of Good Neighbourliness and Friendly Co-operation signed by the two countries in 2001, which has given rise to regular four-year plans for its implementation.
 Dozens of joint large-scale projects are being carried out.
-They concern the construction of the first super-high-voltage electricity transmission line in China; the development of an experimental fast neutron reactor; geological prospecting in the Russian Federation and China; and joint research in optics, metal processing, hydraulics, aerodynamics and solid fuel cells.
-Other priority areas for co-operation include industrial and medical lasers, computer technology, energy, the environment and chemistry, geochemistry, catalytic processes and new materials.
+They concern the construction of the first super-high-voltage electricity transmission line in China; the development of an experimental fast-neutron reactor; geological prospecting in the Russian Federation and China; and joint research in optics, metallurgy, hydraulics, aerodynamics and solid fuel cells.
+Other priority areas for co-operation include industrial and medical lasers, computer technology, energy, the environment, chemistry, geochemistry, catalytic processes and new materials.